-Higher Education Emergency Relief Funds (HEERF I, II, and III) have been provided to the College in response to COVID-19.
+Higher Education Emergency Relief Funds (HEERF I, II, and III) were provided to the College in response to COVID-19.
 These funds were used to purchase personal protective equipment and various other technology items that allowed the College to provide instructions to students through online training, classroom instruction, or simulation activities.
 The College was therefore able to conduct operations both remotely and in-person.
 All of the HEERF funds were fully expended as of June 30, 2022 and no additional funds have been received.
-The end of federal Covid-19 grants in FY 2021-22 resulted in decreases in Institutional Support and Scholarship expenses back to pre-pandemic levels in FY 2022-23.
-As of the date that these August 31, 2023 financial statements were available to be issued, COVID-19 and other respiratory illnesses are continuing in the United States and in our community, but vaccines are readily available and treatment options have improved over time.
-We will continue to monitor this situation very closely and will adapt policies and procedures as necessary to keep our campus community safe and healthy.
+The end of federal Covid-19 grants in FY 2021-22 resulted in decreases in expenditures back to pre-pandemic levels in FY 2022-23.
+As of the date that these August 31, 2024 financial statements were available to be issued, COVID-19 and other respiratory illnesses are still somewhat of a concern, but vaccines are readily available and treatment options have improved over time.
+As in prior years, we will continue to monitor this situation very closely and will adapt policies and procedures as necessary to keep our campus community safe and healthy.